denisecase/ccsc-service-vp/README.md

 conferences.
 (The region rotates from year to year.)
 The spring meeting is held the evening before the first day of the annual SIGCSE conference.

-    a.
-About 3 weeks before the meeting, send an e-mail message to the entire board, requesting their reports.
+1. About 3 weeks before the meeting, send an e-mail message to the entire board, requesting their reports.
 Regional reps need to send you a report on their region.
 Officers such as the treasurer, membership secretary, and publication chair, also submit reports.
 All you need to do is insert these reports into the minutes of the meeting.

-    b.
-A few days before the Board meeting, the President should send you the meeting agenda.
+2. A few days before the Board meeting, the President should send you the meeting agenda.
 You can insert the regional and officer reports into the agenda.
 As VP, you also have a report to insert into the agenda.
         Basically, this itemizes all of the VP work that you have done since the last Board meeting, including the results of all of the motions the Board considered via e-mail.

-    c.
-At the meeting, take notes on what is discussed.
+3. At the meeting, take notes on what is discussed.
 You can even attempt a rough draft of the minutes during the meeting live by editing the agenda/minutes document that the President shares with you.

-    d.
-The final version of the minutes should be submitted to the board for approval within a month after the meeting.
+4. The final version of the minutes should be submitted to the board for approval within a month after the meeting.

-    e.
-The spring board meeting is followed soon after by the general business meeting during SIGCSE.
+5. The spring board meeting is followed soon after by the general business meeting during SIGCSE.
 This is a short meeting, consisting mainly of announcements to the entire membership.
         You also need to take minutes of this meeting.
 It gets approved at the same time as the minutes of the board meeting.

-    f.
-All of your travel expenses are reimbursed by CCSC.
+6. All of your travel expenses are reimbursed by CCSC.
 Send your reimbursement form and receipts to the Treasurer.

 ### 3. Summer elections